 - both in your and your partner's names

 - in the name of someone acting on your behalf

 - jointly in your name and in the name of someone acting on your behalf, or

 - in someone else’s name – but it is up to you to make sure you get the money from that person.

 What if I have not received my payment?

 If you have not received a normal payment that you were expecting, it is a good idea to speak to your bank to see if anything has gone wrong at that end.
-If not, you should call the Tax Credits Helpline.
+If not, you should call the HMRC’s tax credits helpline (GOV.UK website).
 It may be that you have changed your bank details or there has been a change in circumstances that has altered the amount of tax credits you get.
 If HMRC have made an error, they should be able to re-issue a payment, but they may need to check to see what happened if a payment has gone missing.